emgreen33/adp-userinfo-ruby/README.md

 rake spec
 ```

-The above will also display code coverage information.
-To generate an html version of the code coverage report, please complete the following steps.
+The above will also display tests & code coverage information.

 ```
 # not applicable